v112263/it-autonomos-spain/_includes/en/05-knowledge-base/03-tax-deductions/0_tax_deductions.md

 ## Tax deductions and benefits

-The tax deduction mechanism in Spain allows autónomos to reduce their tax base by certain expenses related to professional activities, such as office rent, equipment, etc.
+The tax deduction mechanism in Spain allows an autónomo to reduce their taxable base by including certain expenses related to professional activity (e.g., office rent, purchase of equipment, service subscriptions).

-To deduct expenses, you must upload full invoices (for some individual expenses, bank statements may be suitable) to the Xolo dashboard (or provide them to your gestor).
-In the case of Xolo, after uploading documents to the dashboard, their gestors review them and then approve or reject these documents.
+To deduct expenses, it is necessary to provide full invoices (indicating your NIE, name, and autónomo registration address) to your gestor or upload them to the Xolo dashboard.
+In rare cases, bank statements may be acceptable instead of full invoices (this is specified separately below).

-Some people believe that it is not worth bothering with tax deductions, claiming that the amount is insignificant.
-From my experience, as a side effect, after I transferred the electricity contract to myself, I also decided to switch to a cheaper tariff (this became easier to do since the contract is in my name).
-As a result, monthly expenses decreased from 190-200 euros to approximately 90-100 euros per month (about half).
-Add tax deductions to this as well.
+Some believe it is not worth bothering with tax deductions, thinking the amounts are small.
+From my experience, aside from direct savings, there may be other positive side effects.
+For example, after I transferred the electricity contract to my name, I also decided to switch to a more favorable tariff (this became easier to do because the contract was now under my name).
+As a result, monthly expenses decreased from 180-200 euros to 100-120 euros per month (almost half).
+Add the tax deductions to this.

-Below are the types of expenses that I deduct or know about.
-Share your experience in the chat if you know of anything else.
+Below is a list of expenses that I deduct from taxes or know about.
+Feel free to share your experiences in the chat if you have something to add.

 In addition to the information below, I also recommend checking
 here: [Expense Categories](https://www.xolo.io/es-en/faq/xolo-spain/category/all-you-can-deduct-as-a-freelancer-in-spain/subcategory/expense-categories){:
 target="_blank"}

 {% include en/05-knowledge-base/03-tax-deductions/invoices_lifehacks.md %}
-{% include en/05-knowledge-base/03-tax-deductions/xolo_hestor.md %}
+{% include en/05-knowledge-base/03-tax-deductions/hestor_xolo.md %}
 {% include en/05-knowledge-base/03-tax-deductions/bank_fees.md %}
 {% include en/05-knowledge-base/03-tax-deductions/social_security.md %}
 {% include en/05-knowledge-base/03-tax-deductions/activity_reduction.md %}